roberto-butti/some-drops-of-php/src/content/docs/00-intro/00-intro.md

 ### Releases

 :::note
-The book is **Work in Progress**, all the functions covered by the book at the moment are listed in [list-of-functions.md](list-of-functions.md) file
+The book is a Work in Progress.
+If you notice any errors or believe that a new function should be covered, feel free to open an issue [here](https://github.com/roberto-butti/some-drops-of-php/issues).
 :::

 So, if you have any feedback, or you want to suggest some corrections, feel free to open an issue here: https://github.com/roberto-butti/some-drops-of-php/issues